OK, so yes…you read correctly.

 I didn’t give a second thought to the money, but my house mate Sadie still hadn’t replied at this point so I was worried I would have to be sitting out in the apartment corridor all night.

-While I was waiting I decided to have a nap on the bench outside the apartment; my bedroom was so close, I could feel my bed calling to me, I even had a crazy hypothetical vision of scaling the wall of the building by climbing through this window adjacent to my apartment, which probably wouldn’t have worked out well seeing as I live on the 5th floor, plus my Spiderman capabilities leave nothing to be desired…
+While I was waiting I decided to have a nap on the bench outside the apartment; my bedroom was so close, I could feel my bed calling to me, I even had a crazy hypothetical vision of scaling the wall of the building by climbing through this window adjacent to my apartment.
+I reasoned that this wouldn’t have worked out well, seeing as I live on the 5th floor, plus my Spiderman capabilities leave nothing to be desired…

 So I was having a little nap, 3 hours into the wait, when my neighbour, (who I had not met yet) walked past me and woke me up, asking if I was OK.